 After applying for job after job, and not even receiving so much as an automated email to acknowledge my application, my faith in these companies deteriorated and my desire to work for them quickly diminished.
 There was no personal touch.

 After being introduced to Creed through a former colleague, it quickly became apparent that connections and referrals are hugely important.
 Reputation speaks volumes.
 Cultural fit is as important, if not more so, than experience.
-Although I didn’t apply for a job with Creed in the traditional way (thanks to the referral J), the whole application process, from interview to induction, restored a belief that had been lost, and on a personal level, helped to rebuild my confidence levels which had severely been knocked after redundancy.
+Although I didn’t apply for a job with Creed in the traditional way (thanks to the referral), the whole application process from interview to induction restored a belief that had been lost, and on a personal level helped to rebuild my confidence which had been severely knocked after redundancy.

-My experience of the job application process in general certainly highlighted how a lot of organisations are missing a trick and losing top talent.
+My experience of the job application process in general highlighted how a lot of organisations are missing a trick and losing top talent.
 In such a competitive market, the lack of personal touch to prospective employees can have a detrimental effect on your employer brand.
-And put simply, a positive employer brand will help to attract and retain quality employees, who are crucial to the success and growth of a business.
+Put simply, a positive employer brand will help to attract and retain quality employees who are crucial to the success and growth of a business.